-Grades: Final grades will be determined based on points earned in the following assignments.
-All work must be done during the semester.
+Grades: Final grades will be determined based on scores earned in the following assignments.
+All work must be done during the semester and not made up after the fact.
 I reserve the right to make minor adjustments in the total points offered in the service of flexibility and responsiveness to each class's interests.
+Grades will be based on the following assignments: